defaultroute0/VCF-Operations-For-Networks/README.md

 Firewall Rule where  Applied To is not set    (BAD for scaling large rule sets) Firewall Rule group by  Section Name

-Identifying Dup's etc:
-nsx policy firewall rule group by port nsx policy firewall rule group by configuredSources.members nsx policy firewall rule group by configuredDestinations.members nsx policy group where member is set group by member show  Firewall Rule Masked Alert
+** Identifying Dup's (See where logic is used in more than one rule) etc:** nsx policy firewall rule group by port nsx policy firewall rule group by configuredSources.members nsx policy firewall rule group by configuredDestinations.members nsx policy group where member is set group by member show  Firewall Rule Masked Alert // SHows shadow rules security gaps etc

 These type of queries will give exact duplicate for SG/Services have single member/port.
 For multi member/ports, the above query may provide partial overlapping result, but not convey if its exact duplicate.
 While Aria Operations for Networks can give you a members list, one could use a script to iterate through all the results and compare to check for duplicates.
 Members can be various objects, not just an IP or VM, it could be another tag/security group that you would need to go investigate as well